decentraland/rentals-contract/README.md

 ## Nonces

 The Rentals contract contains various nonces of different types used to verify if a signature is valid.
-They can be modified used to [Invalidate Signatures](#invalidating-signatures) in many levels.
+They can be used to [Invalidate Signatures](#invalidating-signatures) in many levels.

 - contractNonce: A nonce that once its changed by the owner of the contract, will make all signatures signed with the previous value invalid.
 - signerNonce: A nonce that once its changed by the sender of the transaction, will make all signatures signed by the sender invalid.